yogeshselvarajan/fastapi_cloud_healthcheck/README.md

 You can easily extend the core health check module to support additional services by creating a custom module.
 Follow the steps below to build your own health check service:

 1. **Implement the Interface**
-   Create a new service that implements the [HealthCheckInterface](https://github.com/yogeshselvarajan/fastapi_cloud_healthcheck/blob/ac07ad1a6406520b28fd6b44e25daba6335434d5/fastapi_cloud_healthcheck/fastapi_cloud_healthcheck/core/interface.py) and inherits from [HealthCheckBase](https://github.com/yogeshselvarajan/fastapi_cloud_healthcheck/blob/ac07ad1a6406520b28fd6b44e25daba6335434d5/fastapi_cloud_healthcheck/fastapi_cloud_healthcheck/services/base.py).
-These provide the necessary structure for integrating your custom health check.
+   Create a new service that implements the inherits the [HealthCheckBase](https://github.com/yogeshselvarajan/fastapi_cloud_healthcheck/blob/ac07ad1a6406520b28fd6b44e25daba6335434d5/fastapi_cloud_healthcheck/fastapi_cloud_healthcheck/services/base.py).
+It provides the necessary structure for integrating your custom health check.

 2. **Build the Custom Class**
-   Design your class around the interface and base class, implementing the required methods to define the health check logic for your specific service based on the use case.
+   Design your class around the base class, implementing the required methods to define the health check logic at the ` __checkHealth__` function for your specific service based on the use case.

 3. **Add to HealthCheckFactory**
    Once your service is ready, integrate it into the `HealthCheckFactory` using the `main` file.
 This allows your custom health check to be easily used within the existing framework.